Boulder City Hospital: War Years and Citizen Patrol

 In December 1943, the U.S. Public Health Service reopened the hospital to care for war wounded.
 While the Bureau of Reclamation wanted to build a new hospital and had the money, building materials were unavailable.
 The Bureau simply remodeled the old hospital and signed a memorandum of agreement with the Health Service, providers of refurbished equipment to the hospital.
 Town residents cleaned and repaired the second-hand x-ray machines, sterilizers, beds and other items that came from hospitals around the country.

 Town residents also donated money for an ambulance and organized a volunteer ambulance corps.
 Subscription to this service was $15 per year.
 Membership entitled the bearer to one ride to the hospital.

-In 1949 the Bureau of Reclamation took control of the hospital which continuously lost money.
+In 1949, the Bureau of Reclamation took control of the hospital which continuously lost money.
 The hospital served the city well enough but it proved to be a financial drain on the government.
 In 1954, with no forewarning, the Bureau dumped the hospital.
 If Boulder City wanted a hospital, it had to raise $15,000 in two weeks to cover operating expenses and maintenance.
 The townspeople rallied and began a door-to-door fundraising campaign called ‘Save the Hospital’ on February 25, 1954.
 By March 18 the fund surpassed $15,000 and the hospital was turned over to citizen control on April 15, 1954.

 Boulder City Hospital Auxiliary and Beyond

 The Boulder City Hospital Auxiliary was formed by local women to help with hospital work and to raise money to finance operation of the hospital.
-A fund raising effort begun in 1963 by the Auxiliary and has become a Boulder institution.
+In 1963, a fund-raising effort was started by the Auxiliary and has since become a Boulder institution.
 This was the Boulder City Hospital Auxiliary art festival, Art in the Park.
 The first festival brought in $3,000 and involved fifty artists, including James Swinnerton.

 On December 8, 1973, a new Boulder City Hospital located on Adams Boulevard opened its doors.
 The old Six Companies Hospital on the hill fell into disrepair and was condemned.
 The Sisters of Charity bought the building in 1976 and began renovation in 1980, turning the hospital into a retreat house known as Wellspring.
-The building was dedicated on April 5, 1981 and a year later was listed on the National Register of Historic Places.
+The building was dedicated on April 5, 1981, and a year later it was listed on the National Register of Historic Places.